reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 // "INCREMENT"
 ```

-We can use `createAction` to simplify the the previous counter example.
+We can use `createAction` to simplify the previous counter example.

 ```js
 const increment = createAction('INCREMENT')